Enome/npm-elasticsearch-index/readme.md

 - Delete: This deletes the index.
 So the first time you run it you might see a 404.
 - Create: This will create the mapping and the index.
-- Follow: This will recreate the index using _changes and it will keep listening to changes to keep the index up to date.
+- Follow: This will recreate the index using _changes feed and it will keep listening to keep the index up to date.

 If all goes well you should see a stream of PUTs and DELETEs.
 At the moment there are 127860 changes inside the npm database.
 The total size of the index is around 150MB so that's not to shabby.